Index For This Page

 This page was last updated on June 24, 2016.

-(The early history of EMC/EMD comes from "On Time, The History of Electro-Motive Division of General Motors Corporation," by Franklin M. Reck, 1948)
+(Unless noted, all dates and early history of EMC/EMD come from "On Time, The History of Electro-Motive Division of General Motors Corporation," by Franklin M. Reck, 1948)

 August 31, 1922

 Electro-Motive Engineering Corporation was incorporated, with offices in Cleveland, Ohio.

 Work started on the first two electric-transmission rail motor cars, using General Electric electrical gear and Winton distillate engines, installed in bodies built by St. Louis Car Company.
 At about this same time, the company name was changed to Electro-Motive Corporation, removing the word "Engineering."

 The first EMC rail motor car, No. M-300 for Chicago Great Western, was completed and delivered.

 Richard Dilworth became Chief Engineer of EMC.
 (The Dilworth Story, by Franklin M. Reck, 1954)